Ping Advanced Identity Cloud

 - Open an existing journey or create a new one.

 - Locate the SpyCloud Auth Node in the node palette.
-For self-managed environments, ensure the node has been installed from the Ping Marketplace first.
+For self-managed environments, make sure the node has been installed from the Ping Marketplace first.

 - Drag the node into your journey at the point where you want the exposure check to occur — typically after credentials are collected.